strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 As already mentioned, Kafka has been using ZooKeeper as its metadata management system for several functions:

-* **Cluster membership**: each broker, joining the Kafka cluster, registers itself with a temporary znode on ZooKeeper;
+* **Cluster membership**: each broker, joining the Kafka cluster, registers itself with a ephemeral znode on ZooKeeper;
 * **Controller election**: when a broker starts, it tries to take the "controller" role by creating the ephemeral `/controller` znode on ZooKeeper.
-If it already exists, it states what is the broker in the cluster having such a role and what is its epoch;
+If that znode already exists, it indicates which broker is the current controller;
-* **Topics configuration**: all the topics' configuration parameters are stored in ZooKeeper together with information like the number of partitions and on which brokers the replicas are hosted;
+* **Topics configuration**: all the topics' configuration parameters are stored in ZooKeeper together with information like the number of partitions and the current broker assignments for the replicas;
 * **Access Control Lists (ACLs)**: when a client connects to the cluster, it could be authenticated and authorized to read or write on several topics based on the ACLs stored in ZooKeeper;
 * **Quotas**: brokers can limit resources used by clients in terms of network bandwidth and CPU utilization via quotas stored in ZooKeeper;

-By using the `zookeeper-shell` tool, it is possible to connect to a ZooKeeper ensemble and show some of them.
+By using the `zookeeper-shell` tool, it is possible to connect to a ZooKeeper ensemble and see all the znodes.

 The brokers within the cluster are listed under the `/brokers` znode and for each of them there are information about their endpoints.